RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_user_interface_bil.md

 Add a User Control
 --

 Implement the graphical user interface by adding a user control, which you can name e.g. **SettingsUI.cs**.
-This is the interface that users will see when configuring the file type plug-in in <Var:ProductName> through e.g. **Tools** > **Options** > **File Types**.
+This is the interface that users will see when configuring the file type plug-in in <Var:ProductName> through e.g. **File** > **Options** > **File Types**.
 Our simple bilingual verifier will implement two settings through with users can enable/disable the word count check and specify the maximum number of words.
 First, add a check box to the user control, which you call ```cb_CheckWordArt```.

 Furthermore, add a text field control element (named ```txt_MaxWordCount```) into which users can enter the maximum number of words allowed for WordArt objects at runtime.
 The default value should be 3.